thma/FPvsOO/README.md

 movePoint x y (Point x_a y_a) = Point (x_a + x) (y_a + y)
 ```

-As you can see, I'm not going to implement any graphical rendering in `draw` but simply
+As you can see, I'm not going to implement any real graphical rendering in `draw` but simply
 printing out the coordinates of the centre point and the radius.

 But at least `area` and `circum` implement the well-known geometrical properties of a circle.